DrumilPatell/api-crud/README.md

 # Student CRUD App

-A full-stack student management application with Django REST API backend and React + Vite + Tailwind CSS frontend.
+A full-stack student management application with Django REST API backend and minimal and simple frontend.

 ## Features